GitMirroring/gnuboot/site/git.md

 For development purposes, you might make your images local links first, and then adjust the URLs when you submit your documentation/website patches.

-Instructions are on the Panbash website, for how to set up your local version of the website.
-Download panbash, and inside your panbash directory, create a directory named `www/` then go inside the www directory, and clone the `lbwww` repository there.
+Instructions are on the Untitled website, for how to set up your local version of the website.
+Download untitled, and inside your `untitled` directory, create a directory named `www/` then go inside the www directory, and clone the `lbwww` repository there.
 Configure your local HTTP server accordingly.

-Again, instructions are available on the Panbash website for this purpose.
+Again, instructions are available on the Untitled website for this purpose.

 Name not required
 -----------------